zanminkian/git-validator/packages/git-validator/README.md

 - It’s difficult to control line breaks when using Prettier.
 Check the [article](https://antfu.me/posts/why-not-prettier) by [Anthony Fu](https://github.com/antfu) for more information.
 - There are some conflicts between prettier and eslint.
 Although there are some solutions that can help, they are not perfect.

-Therefore, we suggest you to use eslint only.
+Therefore, we suggest you use eslint only.

 ## Contributing